hankypoo7/The-blooket-hacks/README.md

   <h2>Possibilities of scripts</h2>

 ```
-I have have seen a lot of people talk about how someone should make something that is more than adding 500+ tokens.<br>
+I have have seen a lot of people talk about how someone should make something that is more than adding 500+ tokens.
 We can not do that due to the Blooket API.
-The token limit is defined by the API, meaning adding 501 tokens would just ban your account.<br>
+The token limit is defined by the API, meaning adding 501 tokens would just ban your account.
-There are some things you can't change without owning that website or having access to the database of the website.<br>
+There are some things you can't change without owning that website or having access to the database of the website.
 A couple more examples of impossible scripts are changing box costs and adding all Blooks permanently.
-Please keep this in mind before asking for a script.<br>
+Please keep this in mind before asking for a script.
 ```
 </div>